Abu Simbel: VBB's proposal

 While attempts were being made to raise the funds need to undertaken the project the Egyptian Minister of Culture Tharwat Okasha had secretly commissioned VBB to investigate a possible backup to the French and Italian proposals.
 After solving various problems VBB proposed disassembling the temples into blocks as large as possible and lifting them up to a higher location and reassembling them.
 There were concerns however that as sandstone is made of grains of quartz that are weakly connected any cutting and lifting would lead to cracking and breaking of blocks with the possibly of up to a third being ruined.
 By early June 1963 Egypt had adopted the VBB proposal as not only had it a realistic chance of being able to save the temples before they were flooded but was estimated to cost US$36 million, half the cost of the other proposals.
 Max McCullough a special assistant for educational and cultural affairs in the State Department, who was the American representative on the UNESCO committee stated, "This means that for the first time we have a plan acceptable to everybody and, secondly that we are within striking distance of the money required for the project."

 By 14 June 1963 agreement had been also been reached on how to finance the work.
-Egypt would contribute $11.5 million, 43 UNESCO member states another $7.7 million with United States in addition intending to fund up to a third of estimated cost.
-It was hoped that private contributions would make up the reaming amount.
-Prior to committing to its contribution the United States had canvased 11 engineers, archaeologists and Egyptologists, who all supported VBB’s proposal.
+Egypt would contribute $11.5 million, 43 UNESCO member states another $7.7 million with the United States in addition intending to fund up to a third of estimated cost.
+It was hoped that private contributions would make up the remaining amount.
+Prior to committing to its contribution the United States had canvased 11 engineers, archaeologists and Egyptologists, who all supported VBB's proposal.

 Two weeks later the government of Egypt invited bids from firms wishing to work on the project to be submitted by 15 September 1963.
 At the time it was expected that approximately 40 companies would submit bids.

 The publicity about the potential loss of the temples had by this time increased the number of visitors over the previous three years from approximately 50 a year to as many as 150 a day.